develop-me/bootcamp--week-05--tooling/quiz/resources/answers/README.md

 We'd look to fix conflicts in `/scss/_headings.scss` and `about.html`.

-However, fixing the merge conflicts in `/css/styles.min.css` is not really practical.
-So we'd accept one of the set of changes (it doesn't really matter which) and  run our gulp task again to overwrite `/css/styles.min.css`, rebuilding it with any recent changes from `/scss/_headings.scss`.*
+However, fixing the merge conflicts in `/css/styles.min.css` is not really practical (it's a minified file so almost impossible to work with).
+So we'd accept one of the set of changes (it doesn't really matter which) and  run our gulp task again to overwrite `/css/styles.min.css`, rebuilding it with any recent changes from `/scss/_headings.scss` and adding a new commit.*